 You can and should also integrate the following into your life:

 - Goal Setting You need to set goals for yourself as well.
 Realistic goals that you can reach, but will take you a while to accomplish.
-Goals ensure that you're always at least a little focused on the future, because stress has a tendency to over-focused you on the present, and the present is stressful.
+Goals ensure that you're always at least a little focused on the future because stress tends to over-focused you on the present, and the present is stressful.

 Reducing Anxiety and Reducing Stress